swiss-territorial-data-lab/proj-hetres/README.md

 ## Software Requirements

-* Python 3.8: Dependencies may be installed with either `pip` or `conda`, by making use of the provided `requirements.txt` file.
+* Python 3.8: The dependencies may be installed with either `pip` or `conda`, by making use of the provided `requirements.txt` file.
 The following method was tested successfully on a Windows system:

     ```bash
     $ conda create -n <the name of the virtual env> -c conda-forge python=3.10 gdal
     $ conda activate <the name of the virtual env>
     $ pip install -r setup/requirements.txt
     ```
-* R: For installation of R, please follow the steps in https://cran.r-project.org/.
+* R: For the installation of R, please follow the steps in https://cran.r-project.org/.
 Afterwards, install the necessary packages given in the script `setup/environment.R`.
 To do that, run the mentioned script in RStudio.

-* Octave/Matlab: For installation of Octave/Matlab, please follow the steps in https://octave.org/download.
+* Octave/Matlab: For the installation of Octave/Matlab, please follow the steps in https://octave.org/download.

 ## Folder structure